hyperledger/indy-hipe/text/connection-protocol/README.md

 ![exampleqr](exampleqr.png)

 #### Invitation Publishing

 The _inviter_ will then publish or transmit the invitation URL in a manner available to the intended _invitee_.
-After publishing, we have entered the _invitation_shared_ state.
+After publishing, we have entered the _invited_ state.

 #### Invitation Processing